 In other words, you will not be able to use positive communication skills when you’re angry or in despair.
 You won’t be able to look for or reward even the tiniest example of your loved one’s non-use.
 When you’re tired and frustrated, you’re likely to give in or give up.

-Here are four questions to ask yourself when you have negative feelings about your loved one’s addiction:
+Four questions to ask yourself when you have negative feelings about your loved one’s addiction

 Step 1: What are you feeling?